Glossary

 The benchmark

-FMCSA publishes national averages for comparison; as of April 2026 they sit around 22.3% for vehicles and 6.7% for drivers.
-A carrier running far above those averages is failing roadside inspections at a rate most carriers are not, and fleetfax flags both its vehicle and driver OOS rates.
+FMCSA publishes national averages for comparison, and they move.
+The live tracker has the current national averages for vehicles and drivers.
+A carrier running far above them is failing roadside inspections at a rate most carriers are not, and fleetfax flags both its vehicle and driver OOS rates.
+See the live national OOS tracker →

 The small-sample caveat

 One caveat baked into fleetfax's methodology: rates computed from a handful of inspections are noise.
-A carrier with three inspections and one OOS result isn't "33% OOS" in any meaningful sense, so fleetfax weighs sample size before flagging rather than alarming you with small-sample arithmetic.
+A carrier with three inspections and one OOS result isn't "33% OOS" in any meaningful sense, so fleetfax weighs sample size before flagging.

 Not the same thing as an OOS order